RinaOngOehme/myFlix-Angular-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

 ## Project Objectives:
-Use angular to build the client-side for an application called myFlix based on its existing server-side code (REST API and database), with supporting documentation
+Use angular to build the client-side for an application called myFlix based on its existing server-side code (REST API and database), with supporting documentation.

 ![movies png](src/assets/img/movies.png)

 ## Key Features: